 As I got slowly better I also had more capacity and desire to interact with friends.
 The biggest change, however, was meeting someone after being single for most of life.
 David and I met in 2007 when my symptoms of ME/CFS were still worsening and he proposed to me a month after I started improving ever so slightly after my 9 months of being nearly bed-ridden.
 It defies all beliefs that we have to be any certain way for someone to love us.
 Or for us to love another.

-David and I have now been married for 6 years and together for 10.
+David and I will have been married for 10 years in 2021.
 Having a loving, supportive, caring other in my life has been a huge new resource and a source of tremendous growth and learning and healing as well.
 For both of us.

 While my initial attempts to decrease my stress levels and then change careers did not cure my ME/CFS, they may very well have slowed down the pace of worsening I may otherwise have had.
 And they also laid a foundation for each additional supportive treatment approach to help me change direction from a downward trend of worsening to a gradual upward direction of improvement.